 Founders/Board Members

-Richard John Horton, MB BChir, MRCGP, FFPM, Secretary, Co-founder, Board Member.
+John Horton, MA, MB BChir, MRCGP, FFPM, President, Co-founder, Board Member.
 Principal, Tropical Projects, Hitchin, UK

 Ellen E. Codd, M.S., Treasurer, Co-founder, Board Member.
 Principal, Codd Consulting, LLC, Blue Bell, PA